msarson/ZipTools-for-Clarion/README.md

 ### Manual Project Configuration

-To use CZipClass in your Clarion application without the template, you must define the following in your project file:
+To use ZipToolsClass in your Clarion application without the template, you must define the following in your project file:

 ```clarion
 _ZIPLinkMode_=>1